A Modular Approach to Unclonable Cryptography: Applications

 \subsection{Notations for the applications}

 All the search-based applications (i.e., the security of which can be written as a cloning game with trivial success probability negligible) are with respect to independent challenge distribution.
-By the generic transformation in~\cite{AKL23}, this implies the applications also achieve security with respect to arbitrarily correlated challenge distribution.
+By the generic transformation in~\cite{AKL23}, this implies the applications also achieve security with respect to arbitrarily correlated challenge distribution. \anote{Prabhanjan, is this fine?}